 Raccoon Poop: Imagine a cylindrical scat, about 3 to 5 inches long, with slightly rounded ends.
 It may appear to taper a bit at both ends, resembling small, dark, tubular segments.

 Possum Poop: In contrast, possum droppings are smaller, more elongated, and sleeker in appearance.
-They resemble tiny, dark-colored cylinders, usually measuring around 1 to 2 inches in length.
+They resemble tiny, dark-colored cylinders, usually measuring 1 to 2 inches long.

 Raccoon Scat: Raccoon scat often reveals a wealth of information about their diet.
 It can contain remnants of their varied menu, such as berry seeds, insect exoskeletons, and small bones.
 This gives it a dark brown to black color, primarily due to their omnivorous diet.